 I love Fresh Air.

 But I was baffled and sorry to hear Steve Silberman make several incorrect assertions about the current prevalence of autism in America.

-Steve Silberman may be the darling of the mainstream media right now, but some of what Steve Silberman said to Terry Gross was sadly, and dangerously, wrong.
+While Steve Silberman may be the darling of the mainstream media right now, some of what Steve Silberman said to Terry Gross was sadly, and dangerously, wrong.
 Steve Silberman is an award-winning science journalist.
 Notwithstanding, he makes many mistakes in the NPR interview.

-Autism is an umbrella term that we apply to children and adults who have very different illnesses.
+Autism is an umbrella term.
+We apply it to children and adults who have very different illnesses.

-I agree with Steve Silberman that when autism is neurodiversity it can and should be celebrated.
+I agree with Steve Silberman.
+When autism is neurodiversity, we can and should celebrate it.

-Those with autism or ADHD or ADD or ______ [add your label here] are unique and wonderful and blessed and should be honored for their gifts.
-Some people who are considered autistic, like Temple Grandin, Ph.D., lead healthy, happy, and productive lives.
-They are the ones organizing the retreat like the one that Silberman attended.
-They are the ones capable of reading this blog.
+Those with autism or ADHD or ADD or ______ [add your label here] are unique, wonderful, and blessed.
+We should honor them and their gifts.
+Some, like Temple Grandin, Ph.D., lead healthy, happy, productive lives.
+They organize retreats like the one that Steve Silberman attended.
+They read and comment on articles like this one this blog.

-But the problem is that Steve Silberman is conflating children and adults who have some neurodiversity with children and young adults who are suffering from severe autism and related health issues like gastrointestinal problems and severe pain.
+However, the problem is that Steve Silberman is conflating people who have some neurodiversity with people suffering from severe autism.
+This severe autism has related health issues like gastrointestinal problems and severe pain.

 While Silberman may be correct that the numbers of people who are neurologically different have not increased exponentially, he is incorrect in his assertion that there has only been a “tiny” increase in severe autism.

 Dr. Paul Thomas, M.D., a science-forward medical doctor (and my co-author) explains it best.